Quantum sensing of high-frequency gravitational waves with ion crystals: Experimental setup for detecting odd mode excitation

 One may be able to prepare an inhomogeneous ODF to selectively couple the ODF to desired modes by using deformation mirrors~\cite{Polloreno:2022nxl}.
 The phase of the ODF laser beams can be controlled, which allows the cosine factor in Eq.~\eqref{eq:odf} to depend on the ion positions as $\cos(\omega_{{\rm ODF}} \, t + f(\rho_i) \cos \phi_i)$.
 Here, $f(\rho_i)$ represents a function of $\rho_i$, which is the radial distance of the $i$th ion from the center of the ion crystal in the $xy$-plane, and $\phi_i$ is the azimuthal angle.
 When one adjusts the ODF frequency $\omega_{{\rm ODF}}$ to a target phonon mode $\omega_2$ and takes a proper function $f(\rho_i)$, the ODF Hamiltonian is obtained as

-where $g$ is the coupling strength, $J_1 (x)$ is the first Bessel function, and $\zeta_{11} = 1.841 \dots$ is the first zero of its derivative, i.e., $J'_1 (\zeta_{11}) = 0$.
+where $g$ is the coupling strength, denoted as $g_2$ in Appx.~\ref{sec:odf}.
 We assume that two modes, $k = 2$, 3, are degenerate within the frequency detuning of the ODF laser.
 See Appx.~\ref{sec:odf} for the derivation of Eq.~\eqref{eq:odf2}.
 The phase between the ODF and the phonon modes is synchronized, as can be done experimentally~\cite{Affolter:2020jbe,Gilmore:2021qqo}.